btkruppa/pcf-microservices/Readme.md

 # Problems I faced
 ## Connecting to the Eureka Service provided by PCF
 I had some issues here where I could not get it to connect ...
 And then I found out there was a different dependency that I needed to include that is not the normal eureka dependency
+## Communicating with Account Service from Zuul
+Apparently don't use Edgeware.RELEASE for your gateway service.
+It will connect to the Service Registry but then will not properly forward the requests to the account service ... something to do with HTTPS in that version.

+# Status of this Repo
+## Currently Working
+The account service will deploy and connect to the provided Service Registry on pcf.
+The gateway service will deploy and connect to the provided Service Registry on pcf and will route to the account service.

+## ToDo
+* Haven't tried the customer service but it should work fine.
+* Clean up gateway service application.yml since I tried multiple things trying to get it to work that I don't believe I need.
+* Example with the RabbitMQ instance provided by PCF
+* Step by step notes
+* Add more notes for studying

 # Study
 ## What is cloud Foundry?